Procedure

-A patient may at any time asks a health professional for information about medical aid in dying.
+A person may at any time contact a health or social services professional to request information about medical assistance in dying.
 The person can then decide whether or not to make a formal request for medical aid in dying.

 Patients must request medical aid in dying themselves, in a free and informed manner, using the prescribed form.
 A formal process must be followed to set the procedure in motion and make the request official; otherwise medical aid in dying cannot be administered.